Periclean Scholar Profiles

 Chester Youth Court Volunteers (CYCV)

-Chester Youth Court Volunteers (CYCV) is an innovative youth-empowerment program at Chester High School that serves and trains high-school students in law and civics, leadership skills, and youth court procedure.
+Chester Youth Court Volunteers (CYCV) is an innovative, restorative justice program that trains students in law and civics, leadership skills, and youth court procedure.
 CYCV members conduct hearings for their peers who have committed disciplinary offenses, working together to create a constructive sentence that will help their peers.
 CYCV is a positive disciplinary alternative to suspension that empowers Chester students to engage in civic service while gaining important leadership skills.
-Our mission is to support and expand the activities of the Chester High School Youth Court.
-We will support Chester students by volunteering on-site at Chester High School.
-The role of Swarthmore students on-site will be to provide guidance and support during youth court trainings and hearings, as well as provide leadership training and opportunities for academic achievement and access to higher education.
+The role of Swarthmore students on-site is to provide guidance and support during youth court trainings and hearings, as well as provide leadership training and opportunities for academic achievement and access to higher education.

 PowerPush: Growing a National Movement for Climate Justice